Education in Kauniainen

 Helsinki Vocational CollegeVocational education and trainingLink redirects to another website

-Espoo has an upper secondary school for adults, where adults can complete upper secondary school and the matriculation examination
+Espoo has a general upper secondary school for adults, where adults can complete general upper secondary school and the matriculation examination

 A unit of the HUMAK University of Applied Sciences operates in connection to Kauniainen’s Työväen Akatemia (Workers’ Academy), which provides the opportunity to complete a bachelor’s degree in culture production.